RyanBerge/SphereDefender/docs/Network/Protocol.md

 #### `ServerMessage::OwnerLeft`
 * Broadcasted to all players after the owner of the game lobby leaves

+#### `ServerMessage::StartGame`
+* Broadcast to all players after the owner of the game lobby starts the game
+* All players respond with a `ClientMessage::LoadingComplete` message

+#### `ServerMessage::AllPlayersLoaded`
+* Sent after a game is started once the server has received a `ClientMessage::LoadingComplete` message from all players

 ## Client Messages

 #### `ClientMessage::InitServer`